scalawithcats/scala-with-cats/src/pages/preface/preface.typ

-The aims of this book are two-fold: to introduce monads, functors, and other functional programming patterns as a way to structure program design, and to explain how these concepts are implemented in [Cats][link-cats].
+The aims of this book are two-fold: to introduce monads, functors, and other functional programming patterns as a way to structure program design, and to explain how these concepts are implemented in #href("https://typelevel.org/cats")[Cats].

 Monads, and related concepts, are the functional programming equivalent of object-oriented design patterns---architectural building blocks